uclaacm/hack-sprint-w22/session-4-advanced-views/README.md

 We may see some more robust use cases in future workshops!

-Some of the demo specific content has been omitted for the slides.
-Please feel free to reference them for more applications!
+Please reference the demo folder for this session for an example of this code structure!